yumaoka/cldr/ldml/tr35-keyboards.md

 Note that in parts of this document, the format `@x` is used to indicate the _attribute_ **x**.

-### <a name="Compatibility_Notice" href="#Compatibility_Notice">Compatibility Notice</a>
+### Compatibility Notice

 > 👉 Note: CLDR-TC has agreed that the changes required were too extensive to maintain compatibility.
-For this reason, the DTD used here is _not_ compatible with DTDs from prior versions of CLDR such as v41 and prior.
+For this reason, the `ldmlKeyboard3.dtd` DTD used here is _not_ compatible with DTDs from prior versions of CLDR such as v43 and prior.
 >
-> To process earlier XML files, use the prior DTD and specification, such as v41 found at <https://www.unicode.org/reports/tr35/tr35-66/tr35.html>
+> To process earlier XML files, use the data and specification from v43.1, found at <https://www.unicode.org/reports/tr35/tr35-69/tr35.html>
->

-### <a name="Accessibility" href="#Accessibility">Accessibility</a>
+### Accessibility

 Keyboard use can be challenging for individuals with various types of disabilities.
 For this revision, the committee is not evaluating features or architectural designs for the purpose of improving accessibility.
 Such consideration could be fruitful for future revisions.
 However, some points on this topic should be made:

 1. Having an industry-wide standard format for keyboards will enable accessibility software to make use of keyboard data with a reduced dependence on platform-specific knowledge.
-2. Some features, such as multiTap and flicks, have the potential to reduce accessibility and thus should be discouraged.
-For example, multiTap requires pressing keys at a certain speed, and flicks require a more complex movement (press-and-flick) beyond a simple tap.
-Alternatively, inclusion of accessible methods of generating the same outputs (for example, simple keys on an additional layer), should be considered.
+2. Features which require certain levels of mobility or speed of entry should be considered for their impact on accessibility.
+This impact could be mitigated by means of additional, accessible methods of generating the same output.
 3. Public feedback is welcome on any aspects of this document which might hinder accessibility.

-## <a name="Definitions" href="#Definitions">Definitions</a>
+## Definitions

-**Arrangement** is the term used to describe the relative position of the rectangles that represent keys, either physically or virtually.
-A physical keyboard has a static arrangement while a virtual keyboard may have a dynamic arrangement that changes per language and/or layer.
+**Arrangement:** The relative position of the rectangles that represent keys, either physically or virtually.
+A hardware keyboard has a static arrangement while a touch keyboard may have a dynamic arrangement that changes per language and/or layer.
 While the arrangement of keys on a keyboard may be fixed, the mapping of those keys may vary.

 **Base character:** The character emitted by a particular key when no modifiers are active.
-In ISO terms, this is group 1, level 1.
+In ISO 9995-1:2009 terms, this is Group 1, Level 1.

-**Base map:** A mapping from the positions to the base characters.
-There is only one base map per layout.
-The characters on this map can be output without the use of any modifier keys.

-**Core keys:** also known as “alpha” block.
+**Core keys:** also known as “alphanumeric” section.
 The primary set of key values on a keyboard that are used for typing the target language of the keyboard.
 For example, the three rows of letters on a standard US QWERTY keyboard (QWERTYUIOP, ASDFGHJKL, ZXCVBNM) together with the most significant punctuation keys.
-Usually this equates to the minimal keyset for a language as seen on mobile phone keyboards.
+Usually this equates to the minimal set of keys for a language as seen on mobile phone keyboards.
 Distinguished from the **frame keys**.

 **Dead keys:** These are keys which do not emit normal characters by themselves.
 They are so named because to the user, they may appear to be “dead,” i.e., non-functional.
 However, they do produce a change to the input context.
 For example, in many Latin keyboards hitting the `^` dead-key followed by the `e` key produces `ê`.
 The `^` by itself may be invisible or presented in a special way by the platform.

-**Frame keys:** These are keys which do not emit characters and are outside of the area of the **core keys**.
-These keys include both **modifier** keys, such as Shift or Ctrl, but also include platform specific keys: Fn, IME and layout-switching keys, cursor keys, emoji keys.
+**Frame keys:** These are keys which are outside of the area of the **core keys** and typically do not emit characters.
+These keys include **modifier** keys, such as Shift or Ctrl, but also include platform specific keys: Fn, IME and layout-switching keys, cursor keys, insert emoji keys etc.

 **Hardware keyboard:** an input device which has individual keys that are pressed.
 Each key has a unique identifier and the arrangement doesn't change, even if the mapping of those keys does.
 Also known as a physical keyboard.